rubensworks/PhD-Thesis/content/storing/fundamentals.md

 A delta chain can contain multiple instances of the same triple, since it could be added in one version and removed in the next.
-Triples that revert a previous addition or deletion within the same delta chain, are called _local changes_, and are important for query evaluation.
+Triples that revert a previous non-local-change (addition or deletion) within the same delta chain, are called _local changes_, and are important for query evaluation.
 Determining the locality of changes can be costly, thus we pre-calculate this information during ingestion time and store it for each versioned triple,